 Secrets, Service Setup & Materializer

 Trinity stores every API key, token, and config file your project needs in one encrypted store.
-The Secrets page in the sidebar is the full management surface — table view, filters, bulk import, per-target editing.
+The full management surface lives in Project Settings → Secrets, which splits into three sub-tabs:

 Where secrets land on disk